Celtic68/grbUniformOrdering/DesignDocuments/UserStories.md

 As a new user, I want to create an account.
 If I am a user, I want to be able to add my player, order his uniforms, and view my previous orders.
 If I am an Admin, I want to be able to add or drop players, add, edit or delete uniform orders, make a user an Admin, send email confirmations, and generate reports.

+### Log Out (MVP)
+As an Admin or User, I want the ability to be able to log my account out.

 ### Sign In (MVP)
 As a returning Admin or User, I want to be able to log in.
 If I am a user, I want to be able to add my player, order his